 This case simulates influences of value and direction of wind velocity on the position of pollution spot.
 The pollution source is set in the west-low corner and acts only at the first time step.
 Further the pollution cloud will be distributed by wind on a diagonal.
 But after NSTP time step the wind velocity increases and changes direction strictly at the left on the right.

-The third q1 file simulates the distribution of smoke inside a next room.
-The smoke concentration coming in room through open windows is read from import transfer objects.
+The third q1 file, case 863, simulates the distribution of smoke inside this second apartment, the concentrations of smoke entering through the open windows being read from import-object files. .

-The second q1 file simulates a heat exchange in a room.
+The second q1 file simulates heat exchange in the room.
 The temperature values at all boundaries for each computer block are read from transfer objects.